primatejs/primate/docs/modules/frontend.md

 to kick off the frontend framework on the client so it can register events and manage the page.
 This is known as hydration.

-Currently the Angular, Svelte, React and Solid modules support hydration, while work on Vue hydration is planned for future versions.
+Currently the Angular, Svelte, Poly, React and Solid modules support hydration, while work on Vue hydration is planned for future versions.

 HTMX, having no SSR support, also has no support for hydration.
 The HTMX client is *always* sent along the page and activates on page load.

 ## SPA

-For modules that support it (currently Svelte, React and Solid), SPA browsing is active by default.
+For modules that support it (currently Svelte, Poly, React and Solid), SPA browsing is active by default.
 It injects a small JavaScript client into the build which uses `fetch` to manage clicking on links and submitting forms instead of reloading the entire page, and also manages browsing the history.

 ## Head component

-If you need to manipulate the `<head>` part from within an individual component, use `<svelte:head>` for Svelte.
+If you need to manipulate the `<head>` part from within an individual component, use `<svelte:head>` for Svelte and Poly.
 For React and Solid, you can use the `@primate/react/head` or `@primate/solid/head` export for the same behavior.

 ## Support matrix